akrzemi1/OptionalOwner/README.md

 ## Overview

 Class template `optional_owner` has no default constructor.
-You initialize it by either providing a reference or a `unique_ptr`.
+You initialize it by either providing a reference or a `std::unique_ptr`.
 In the former case the `optional_owner` doesn't own the resource: it is just like a raw pointer or a reference.
 In the latter case, it does own the pointer, and will call the appropriate deleter when its life-time ends.

 You get to the pointed-to object by calling member function `get()`.
 Unlike for (smart or not) pointers, it propagates `const`-ness to the pointed-to object.

 `optional_owner` in moveable.
 The moved-from `optional_owner` can be only destroyed or move-assigned to.

 The size of type `optional_owner<T>` is that of two pointers.

+`optional_owner<T, D>` supports a custom deleter as in `std::unique_ptr`.
+(In that case the size of `optional_owner<T, D>` may increase by the size of the deleter.)

 ## What for?